 The scholarship endowment was created by Greenfield, Indiana’s Riley Festival Board of Directors to honor a Hancock County graduating senior.

 Applicants must be a graduating senior of a Hancock County school.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.